Travelling with bicycles

 4. Proceed around the left side of the building, use the crosswalk to cross the street, then turn right and enter your gate code at the black gate.

-5. Upon entering the terminal, dismount and walk your bike to your assigned berth number.
+5. Upon entering the terminal, dismount and walk your bike to your assigned berth number, following the shared pedestrian, cyclist walkway.

 6. When instructed by a crew member, walk your bike onto the ferry.